Bz14/CI-CD-automation-tool/README.md

 ## Features

-- **Support for multiple technologies**: The tool supports creating CI/CD workflows for Node.js, React, Python, and GitHub Pages deployment.
+- **Support for multiple technologies**: The tool supports creating CI/CD workflows for Node.js, React, and GitHub Pages deployment.
 - **Customizable**: Allows users to choose configurations like package manager, versioning, and directory structure.
 - **Simple CLI interface**: Just run a single command and answer the prompts to generate workflows.